 A voluntary withdrawal is the status of a student who has chosen of his/her own accord to separate from the College.
-A student who voluntarily withdraws from the College must notify their Academic Advisor.
+A student who voluntarily withdraws from the College must notify the Academic Advisement Department.

 Academic Leave of Absence